 Nancy Caton, Interim Controller

 Angie Miot-Nudel, Associate Director of Quality Client Care

-Haley Mousseau, Associate Director of Data and Reporting
+Haley Mousseau, Director of Research & Evaluation

 Ron Piccinni, Director of Information Technology

 Linda Walubango, Associate Director of Programs

 Erica Werpetinski, Associate Director of Research & Evaluation